SpeedCurve-Metrics/lux.js/README.md

 4. Click on the **JS Snippet** tab
 5. Copy the RUM JS snippet into the `<head>` of your page

+> ⚠️ Self-hosting lux.js is not recommended.
+Please read our [self-hosting documentation](https://support.speedcurve.com/docs/self-hosted-real-user-monitoring) for more information.

 ## Local development

 - Compile the lux.js script with `npm run build` or `npm run watch`